 Navigating Healthy Relationships during the COVID-19 outbreak

 Since the implementation of social distancing measures, many people have had difficulty in dealing with emotional awareness, self-worth, interpersonal skills, isolation, cohabitation and intimacy.
 The Sexual Health Centre's new guide to navigating healthy relationships during the COVID-19 outbreak addresses all of these issues.
 This guide was created in collaboration with Mr. Daniel Flynn, Principal Psychology Manager of HSE Cork South Mental Health Services, and provides a toolkit for maintaining healthy relationships in the context of social distancing.
-Follow this link for more information.
+Click through for the Healthy Relationships Guide.

 safeRsexwork: Sexual Health and COVID-19

 The Sexual Health Centre launched its #SafeRsexwork campaign, to highlight the need for escorts and sex workers to avail of the supports available to them during the COVID-19 outbreak.
 While it is most advisable for sex workers and escorts to take time off work if at all possible, some individuals will not have that option, and those individuals deserve to have the information and support required, to help them to stay safe at this time.
-Their guide can be found here.
+Click through for more information on this guide.

 Free rapid HIV testing, with results available in one minute.
 This test involves a simple finger prick.
 Available by appointment from Tuesday – Thursday.
-For details of out-of-hours testing click here.
+Click through for details of out-of-hours testing.

 Available free support services, counselling and information can be found on our website.
 Call 021 427 66 76 to make an appointment to speak with Phil, our HIV Support Worker or Mary, our HIV counsellor free of charge.
-More information can be found by clicking on this link.
+More information can be found by searching the Sexual Health Centre Website.